 Guatemala's population is primarily Christian.
-According to a 2023 survey, some 2% of Guatemalans are Roman Catholic and 46% Protestant.
-About 11% claim no religious affiliation. while the remaining 1% claim other affiliations. including Buddhism.
-Hinduism.
-Islam, Judaism, and Mava or Garifuna traditional religions.
+According to a 2023 survey, some 42% of Guatemalans are Roman Catholic and 46% Protestant About 11% claim no reliaious affiliation while remaining the 1% claim other affiliations including Buddhism Hinduism.
+Islam Judaism and Mava or Garifuna traditional religions.

-Guatemala's constitution guarantees freedom of religion, allowing Guatemalans to worship and express all faiths and beliefs freely and further prohibits religious discrimination.
+Guatemala's Constitution guarantees freedom of religion, allowing Guatemalans to worship and express all faiths and beliefs freely and further prohibits religious discrimination.
 It also guarantees the right of indigenous groups to practice their traditional religions.
 The law also mandates the separation of church and state, specifying that religious leaders and members of the clergy cannot occupy senior positions in government or the judiciary.
-While the constitution names no official religion, it recognizes the Roman Catholic Church, thereby granting it a privileged legal status.
-For example, the Catholic Church is exempt from the registration process which all other religious groups must complete before receiving tax exemptions, building places of worship, and establishing schools
+While the Constitution names no official religion, it recognizes the Roman Catholic Church, thereby granting it a privileged legal status.
+For example, the Catholic Church is exempt from the registration process which all other religious groups must complete before receiving tax exemptions, building places of worship, and establishing schools.